 Overview

 Not all organizations use off-the-shelf security processes.
-If you’ve developed your own internal process—such as a unique audit protocol or custom compliance workflow—you can represent it in Hyver by creating a custom process asset.
-This article explains how to add and link custom processes so they contribute to your maturity scoring.
+If an internal process has been developed — such as a unique audit protocol or custom compliance workflow — it can be represented in the Cye Exposure Management Platform by creating a custom process asset.
+This article explains how to add and link custom processes so they contribute to maturity scoring.

 When to Use a Custom Process